How the Federal Funds Rate Affects Insurance Rates

 Health Insurance

-Health insurance is the line least connected to the federal funds rate.
-Premium pricing for health coverage is driven primarily by medical utilization trends, provider network costs, pharmaceutical pricing and Affordable Care Act (ACA) regulatory dynamics, none of which are directly tied to the FFR.
-Insurer investment income does play a minor role, but health insurers typically operate with shorter reserve durations than life or property insurers, making the rate sensitivity minimal.
+Health insurance has the weakest connection to the federal funds rate.
+Premium pricing for health coverage depends on medical utilization trends, provider network costs, pharmaceutical pricing and Affordable Care Act (ACA) regulatory dynamics.
+None of these factors relate to the FFR.
+Insurer investment income does play a minor role, but health insurers operate with shorter reserve durations than life or property insurers, which limits rate sensitivity.

 What to Watch